 Why not hike from Uttakliev Beach to Veggen mountain

 Veggen, however is only accessible from Uttakleiv Beach area, there is no trail descending to Haukland.
-Veggen is relatively short (approx. 3 hours total), the path tends to be muddy (check out all details here).
+It’s a relatively short hike (approx. 3 hours total), the path tends to be muddy (detailed article on our hike to Veggen ).
 One gets well rewarded for their effort thou, view from Veggen mountain is spectacular!
 With a little bit of luck, keen eye can spot a pair of eagles nesting in the crags of Veggen!

 - Distance: 2.4 km, time 3 hours (total)

 - Level of difficulty: 3 – moderate, some steep sections